-The Renaissance community works hard to ensure all students are safe.
-Renaissance has a very detailed, comprehensive safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
+Ocala Middle School has a very detailed, comprehensive school safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
 The plan also contains the yearly safety goals as determined by the students, staff, and parents.
-The Safety Plan is developed by the Renaissance Safety Committee, presented to the School Site Council and then sent to the Alum Rock School District Board of Trustees for approval.
-The revised plan was last approved in April 2011.
-The Safety Plan and drill procedures are reviewed during the year with all staff.
+The Safety Plan is developed by the Ocala Safety Committee before it is presented annually to the Alum Rock Union Elementary School District Board of Trustees for approval.
+The plan was last revised and updated in November 2010 and approved by the Alum Rock School Board in April 2011.

+The safety plan and drill procedures are reviewed during the year with all staff.
 Safety alerts are shared with all staff as needed throughout the school year.
 In addition, all required drills are calendared and completed, and the results are shared with the staff.
-When guests are visiting Renaissance they first check in at the office and are required to wear a visitor pass while spending time on campus.
-The Renaissance staff follows a yard-duty schedule to ensure that students are well supervised before school, during brunch, during lunch, and at dismissal.
-The Renaissance Safety Plan has a comprehensive, enforceable, continuous behavior policy, rules and regulations, dress code policy, protocols for safety/emergency drills, tardy policy, attendance policy, referral policy, and nondiscriminatory policy on student rights and responsibilities.
-The Safety Plan is revised annually.
+The Ocala School Safety Plan has a comprehensive, enforceable, and continuous behavior policy, set of rules and regulations, dress code policy, set of protocols for safety/emergency drills, tardy policy, attendance policy, referral policy, non-discriminatory policy on student rights and responsibilities, campus security policy, harassment policy, conflict management policy, Internet safety policy, and an intervention policy.

+Ocala's School Safety Plan has a comprehensive approach to the four components that interact and affect the safety of the whole campus.
+The four components are the personal characteristics of students and staff, the school's physical environment, the school's social environment, and the school culture.

+Ocala's School Safety Plan includes goals to assure safety through two targeted areas: uniform dress code and appropriate response to (and security during) a natural disaster or lockdown situation.